PyroGenesis Announces Guidance for Q4 2020

 The Company also expects earnings per share (“EPS”) for the fourth quarter to be in the range of $0.10 - $0.12, and for the fiscal year ending 2020 of between $0.22 - $0.24 , as compared to a loss of $0.04 (Q4 2019) and a loss of $0.07 (FY 2020), respectively.

 - Warning!
-GuruFocus has detected 5 Warning Signs with TSX:PYR.
+GuruFocus has detected 5 Warning Signs with PYRNF.
 Click here to check it out.

 The Q4 2020 guidance and actual 2019 results noted above are summarized in the following table below: